MicrosoftDocs/dynamics-365-project-operations/articles/project-management/dev-copy-project.md

 For more defaults on actions, see [Use Web API actions](/powerapps/developer/common-data-service/webapi/use-web-api-actions)

 ### Validations
+The following validations are completed.

-1. Null checks and retrieves on the Source and Target projects to confirm existence of both the projects in the organization.
+1. Null checks and retrieves the source and target projects to confirm the existence of both projects in the organization.

-2. Is Target Project valid for copy?
+2. The system validates that the target project is valid for copy by verifing that:

-    1. No prior activity on the project (including opening the Tasks tab) and is newly created.
+    - There is no prior activity on the project (including opening the **Tasks** tab) and the project is newly created.

-    2. No prior copy or import has been requested on this project and it is not in any “Failed” status.
+    - There is no prior copy, no import has been requested on this project, and the project isn't in a **Failed** status.

-3. Operation not called using http
+3. The operation isn't called using http.

 ## Specify fields to copy